PhotonicGluon/Excalibur/app/changelog.d/+vault_key_changed_warning.added.md

-Added a small warning if the vault key has changed
+Added a small warning if the vault key has changed manually by the user